areffarhadi/iVector_GMMUBM_Speaker_Verification/README.md

 # iVector-and-GMMUBM-Speaker-Verification-
-Speaker Verification using iVector and GMMUBM on the NIST04 and NIST08 dataset
+MATLAB implementation of Speaker Verification using iVector and GMMUBM on the NIST04 and NIST08 dataset